 - Most patients will get a full blood count, predominantly used to assess for any anaemia or thrombocytopenia, as this may require correction pre-operatively to reduce the risk of cardiovascular events or allow for preparation of blood products

 - To assess the baseline renal function, which help inform fluid management and drug decisions, both for anaesthesia and post-operative analgesia (e.g. morphine is generally avoided in those with CKD)

 - Important in the assessing liver metabolism and synthesising function, useful for peri-operative management; if there is suspicion of liver impairment, LFTs may help direct medication choice and dosing

-- Group & Save (G&S) or Cross-Match (X-match)
+- Group and Save (G&S) +/- cross-matching

 Group and Save versus Cross-Match

 Group and Save (G&S) and Cross-Match (X-match) are two tests that are slightly different in their aims:

 - A G&S determines the patient’s blood group (ABO and RhD) and screens the blood for any atypical antibodies; the process takes around 40 minutes and no blood is issued